DominikHil/ThesisInformation/README.md

 6. Discussion
 7. Conclusion and Future Work

-**Literature review:** Use search engines like [Google Scholar](https://scholar.google.com/) or [Semantic Scholar](https://www.semanticscholar.org/). **Introductory resources on how to read papers:** [How To Read A Paper (by S. Keshav)](https://web.stanford.edu/class/cs114/reading-keshav.pdf) and [Reading Research Papers by Andrew Ng](https://youtu.be/733m6qBH-jI)
+- **Literature review:** Use search engines like [Google Scholar](https://scholar.google.com/) or [Semantic Scholar](https://www.semanticscholar.org/).
+- **Introductory resources on how to read papers:** [How To Read A Paper (by S. Keshav)](https://web.stanford.edu/class/cs114/reading-keshav.pdf) and [Reading Research Papers by Andrew Ng](https://youtu.be/733m6qBH-jI)

-### Formatting Basics
+### Format Requirements
 - LaTeX templates can be found in [Documents](Documents)
+- **The written text should be roughly 30-60 pages for a Bachelors Thesis or 40-70 pages for a Masters Thesis**
+- **The front page needs to match the one in the template above**
+- **The printed thesis needs to be bound with "Schwarze Klebebindung", with a transparent front and a black back.**
+- **You are required to append and sign the `Erklärung Abschlussarbeit (PDF)` found at [Informationen und Formulare](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studierende/downloads/informationen-und-formulare/).** I generally recommend selecting `3.2` and `3.3`.
 - Figures should be legible (large enough text, sensible colors, ...).
 If possible, store figures as PDF (e.g., export from matplotlib as PDF).
 For consistent plotting you might want to use the [tueplots](https://github.com/pnkraemer/tueplots) library.
 - Every figure, table, and pseudo-code you add should be mentioned and cited in the text.
 - If you make claims, back them up with scientific literature (papers) or experimental results.
 - Captions (the text under figures) should be self-contained.
 - Citations should follow a consistent citation style (LaTeX + BibTeX).
-- You are required to append and sign the `Erklärung Abschlussarbeit (PDF)` found at [Informationen und Formulare](https://uni-tuebingen.de/fakultaeten/mathematisch-naturwissenschaftliche-fakultaet/fachbereiche/informatik/studium/studierende/downloads/informationen-und-formulare/).
-I generally recommend selecting `3.2` and `3.3`.

 ### Handing in the Thesis
-Please refer to [Wo und wie gebe ich meine Bachelor- oder Masterarbeit ab?](https://uni-tuebingen.de/de/268383#c2073306) for specific instructions on handing in your thesis.
-Additionally you need to hand in a printed version of your thesis with "Schwarze Klebebindung" since professor generally requires this.
+Please refer to [Wo und wie gebe ich meine Bachelor- oder Masterarbeit ab?](https://uni-tuebingen.de/de/268383#c2073306) for specific instructions on handing in your thesis. **Most importantly, you need to hand in the pdf of your Thesis to your respective Prüfungssekretariat by mail before your deadline.** Additionally you need to hand in a printed version of your thesis with "Schwarze Klebebindung" since professor generally requires this.

 ### Printing
 You may print your thesis on one of our printers for free.
 You then only need to bind it at a copy shop ("Schwarze Klebebindung" is required).

-### Thesis Presentation
+## Thesis Presentation
 Roughly two weeks to one month after the formal submission of your written thesis, you will have your thesis presentation.
 To schedule this, you will need to find a date that works for you and all the examiners.
-The thesis presentation itself should be 30 minutes long, followed by approximately 15–30 minutes of questions.
+The thesis presentation itself should be 30 minutes long, followed by approximately 15–30 minutes of questions, or a live demo.
 Sometimes questions are asked during the presentation; in that case, the pure presentation time is, of course, extended.
 - Make sure that the amount of content fits within the given time.
 A good rule of thumb is that you can cover at most one slide per minute.
 Often, less is better (I would recommend around 23 slides for 30 minutes), so that the talk does not become hectic.
 - You should present in a natural and engaging way.
 Do not simply read from your notes, and avoid monotonously reciting the content from memory.
 - Include an introduction in your presentation so that people who are not familiar with your specific topic can still follow the talk.